 Generic Extensible Parser

-The generic parser is activated by the configuration option
+The generic parser is activated for different log files in the configuration option

 conf/EventParserRules.nmis.
-Hiere is an excerpt from the generic parser rules example that opEvents ships with:
+Here is an excerpt from the generic parser rules example that opEvents ships with: In this case the parser entry (used to associate it with certain log files) is called 'cisco_alternate'

 The format is straight-forward: the top key allocates a new log format type (here